News for August 2016

 Club Captains Yearly Roundup.

-The HVMBC membership numbers are hanging in there through 2014/2015; we are not the largest club by a long shot but we have a good keen bunch of cross country riders who enjoy some 'wild' rides from time to time.
+The HVMBC membership numbers seem to have been fading through 2015/2016 although we usually suffer a dip around renewal time in April.
+We are not the largest club by a long shot but we have a good keen bunch of cross country riders who enjoy some wild rides from time to time.

 Financially the club is quite stable, income from events has been low but we have had no major purchases this year.